don-makav3li666/Online-Retail-Analysis/README.md

  ##### Findings

-   - Based on quantity, the United Kingdom has the highest-selling product; WORLD WAR 2 GLIDERS ASSTD DESIGNS (toys), with a significant quantity of 48,326 sold.
+   - Based on quantity, the **United Kingdom** has the highest-selling product; *WORLD WAR 2 GLIDERS ASSTD DESIGNS (toys)*, with a significant quantity of 48,326 sold.

-   - In Netherlands, France, and Japan, the top-selling product is the RABBIT NIGHT LIGHT (LED Nursery Night), with relatively high quantities (4,801 in the Netherlands, 4,023 in France, and 3,401 in Japan).
+   - In **Netherlands**, **France**, and **Japan**, the top-selling product is the *RABBIT NIGHT LIGHT (LED Nursery Night)*, with relatively high quantities (4,801 in the **Netherlands**, 4,023 in **France**, and 3,401 in **Japan**).

-   - Australia and Sweden share the top-selling product, MINI PAINT SET VINTAGE, with 2,916 units sold in each country.
+   - **Australia** and **Sweden** share the top-selling product, *MINI PAINT SET VINTAGE*, with 2,916 units sold in each country.

-   - Ireland (EIRE) shows high sales for PACK OF 72 RETROSPOT CAKE CASES (1,728 units), suggesting a preference for cupcake cases.
+   - **Ireland (EIRE)** shows high sales for *PACK OF 72 RETROSPOT CAKE CASES* (1,728 units), suggesting a preference for cupcake cases.

-   - Some countries have significantly lower sales for their top product, such as Lebanon with only 24 units of ASSTD FRUIT+FLOWERS FRIDGE MAGNETS and Saudi Arabia with 12 units of PLASTERS IN TIN SKULLS.
+   - Some countries have significantly lower sales for their top product, such as **Lebanon** with only 24 units of *ASSTD FRUIT+FLOWERS FRIDGE MAGNETS* and **Saudi Arabia** with 12 units of *PLASTERS IN TIN SKULLS*.

  ##### Insights

    - Regional Marketing Opportunities:

-     The high sales volume of specific items, such as WORLD WAR 2 GLIDERS ASSTD DESIGNS in the UK and RABBIT NIGHT LIGHT in several European and Asian countries, suggests these products could benefit from additional marketing and stock availability in these regions.
+     The high sales volume of specific items, such as *WORLD WAR 2 GLIDERS ASSTD DESIGNS* in the **UK** and *RABBIT NIGHT LIGHT* in several **European** and **Asian** countries, suggests these products could benefit from additional marketing and stock availability in these regions.
      Identifying such high-demand products in each region allows the company to tailor marketing efforts, focusing on the most popular items for each country.

    - Potential Growth Areas in Low-Sales Countries:

-     Countries with lower sales figures, such as Lebanon and Saudi Arabia, might not yet be fully engaged markets.
+     Countries with lower sales figures, such as **Lebanon** and **Saudi Arabia**, might not yet be fully engaged markets.
 Experimenting with targeted advertisements, promotions, or partnerships could increase interest and boost sales in these regions.

  #### IV.
 Popular Products by Country Based on Revenue

  ##### Findings

-   - The United Kingdom shows high demand for kids toys "WORLD WAR 2 GLIDERS ASSTD DESIGNS" generating a total revenue  of £12,055.96, indicating a wide margin in terms of the highest sales value for a single product.
+   - The **United Kingdom** shows high demand for kids toys *WORLD WAR 2 GLIDERS ASSTD DESIGNS* generating a total revenue  of £12,055.96, indicating a wide margin in terms of the highest sales value for a single product.

-   - Other countries, such as the Netherlands and France, prefer the "RABBIT NIGHT LIGHT," with a total revenue of £9,568.48 and £7,275.12, respectively.
+   - Other countries, such as the **Netherlands** and **France**, prefer the *RABBIT NIGHT LIGHT*," with a total revenue of £9,568.48 and £7,275.12, respectively.

-   - For Switzerland and Saudi Arabia, the highest sales are for items like "PLASTERS IN TIN" with unique designs (e.g., "WOODLAND ANIMALS" and "SKULLS").
+   - For **Switzerland** and **Saudi Arabia**, the highest sales are for items like *PLASTERS IN TIN* with unique designs (e.g., *WOODLAND ANIMALS* and *SKULLS*).

-   - Smaller markets, like Bahrain and Cyprus, have lower total sales values for their top items, suggesting either lower demand or fewer high-priced items purchased.
+   - Smaller markets, like **Bahrain** and **Cyprus**, have lower total sales values for their top items, suggesting either lower demand or fewer high-priced items purchased.

  ##### Insights

    - Market-Specific Preferences

-     The popularity of certain items, like "WORLD WAR 2 GLIDERS ASSTD DESIGNS" in the UK and the "RABBIT NIGHT LIGHT" in several countries, suggests unique regional preferences.
-This could inform inventory management, targeting high-demand items in specific regions, especially for larger markets like the UK and the Netherlands.
+     The popularity of certain items, like *WORLD WAR 2 GLIDERS ASSTD DESIGNS* in the **UK** and the *RABBIT NIGHT LIGHT* in several countries, suggests unique regional preferences.
+This could inform inventory management, targeting high-demand items in specific regions, especially for larger markets like the **UK** and the **Netherlands**.

    - Potential for Expanding Top Products in New Markets:

-     Items with broad appeal, like the "RABBIT NIGHT LIGHT," could be marketed in new regions to capitalize on its popularity across diverse markets.
+     Items with broad appeal, like the *RABBIT NIGHT LIGHT*, could be marketed in new regions to capitalize on its popularity across diverse markets.
 Advertising campaigns that leverage this product’s appeal could be more successful in attracting new customers.